 Work directly with patients who struggle with healthy breathing, such as premature infants, people who have asthma, or the elderly with damaged or diseased lungs.
 You will go between the patient and their physician to determine the right treatment plan for them.

 You will also perform tests, administer treatments, and teach patients and their families to use breathing equipment.
-Respiratory therapists can work in many different settings, including in the patient’s home.
+Respiratory therapists can work in many settings, including in the patient’s home.

 The average salary for respiratory therapists is $61,330.